Margaret I of Denmark: Early years and marriage

-A page from a letter in which Margaret informs her husband King Haakon VI of her and her people's sorrowful condition at Akershus Fortress, asking him to provide a means of sustenance, and conveying various news.
+A page from a letter in which Margaret informs her husband King Haakon VI of her and her servants' distress at Akershus Fortress, asking him to provide sustenance and conveying various news.
 Dated 18 October, c.
 1370.

 The marriage of Haakon and Margaret was an alliance, and Margaret likely remained in Denmark for some time after the wedding, but ultimately was taken to Akershus in Oslo Fjord where she was raised by Merete Ulvsdatter.
 Merete Ulvsdatter was a distinguished noblewoman and daughter of Bridget of Sweden, as well as the wife of Knut Algotsson, who was one of King Magnus's faithful followers.
 Margaret was brought up with Merete's daughter Ingegerd, who likely instructed her in matters of religion and monarchy.
 Merete's daughters, Ingegerd and Catherine, became her closest female friends, with Margaret later showing favoritism to Ingegerd, who became an abbess, as well as her monastery.
 It is also likely, though, that her promotion of the Bridgettines was also out of piety and political interest to help the process of integration.
 Her academic studies were probably limited, but it is assumed that in addition to reading and writing she also was instructed in statecraft.
 She displayed an early talent for ruling and appears to have held real power.

 In the years after Margaret's wedding Scandinavia saw a series of major political upheavals.
 A few months after her wedding, her only brother, Christopher, Duke of Lolland, died, leaving her father without an obvious male heir.
 In 1364 the Swedish nobles deposed Margaret's husband and father-in-law from the Swedish throne and elected Albert of Mecklenburg as king of Sweden.